In this tutorial, you will learn how to configure the Surfshark VPN tunnel on your OpenWRT router.

 After installing OpenVPN you can set it to start automatically when the router starts:

-Copy the file "ae-dub.prod.surfshark.com_tcp.ovpn" with pscp or WinSCP programs in Windows, scp command in Linux to /etc/openvpn/ folder of router filesystem.
-In case of copy problems you should force using exactly scp protocol (it also can use sftp).
+- Now you will need the Surfshark server configuration files downloaded in the Choose a Surfshark server part.
+Copy the file you downloaded with PSCP or WinSCP programs on Windows, scp command on Linux to /etc/openvpn/ folder of router filesystem.
+In case of copy problems, you should force it using exactly scp protocol (you can also use sftp).

 In the file line locate auth-user-pass, and append to it "cred.txt": "auth-user-pass cred.txt".

-Obtain Surfshark service credentials here.
-To connect with this connection method, you will have to use service username and password.
+Now you will need to enter the credentials which you collected in the Find your login details part.
+To connect with this connection method, you will have to use the service username and password.

-Create a file called cred.txt in /etc/openvpn/ folder and in the first line insert your service username, service password in the second:
+Create a file called cred.txt in the /etc/openvpn/ folder and insert your service username in the first line, and service password in the second line:

 Surfshark service username